ejatgit/High-Voltage/README.md

 # High-Voltage
 A simple game used for learning concepts
 Converted a print off of code from the 1980s to VBA years ago
+Created a C++ console version
-Plan to create C++ console version and css, html, JavaScript version
+Plan css, html, JavaScript version